How we made decisions

 - Senior regional officials (SROs) made decisions about investments of below $1 million.
-The SRO model played a vital role in regional economic development and helped ensure investments are strategic, region-led and take a strong partnership approach.
+The SRO model plays a vital role in regional economic development, helping ensure investments are strategic, region-led and take a strong partnership approach.

-- The Head of the Kānoa – REDIU who had delegation to decline proposals which clearly do not meet the criteria of the PGF.
+- The Head of Kānoa – RDU who had delegation to decline proposals which clearly didn’t meet the criteria of the PGF.

-Kānoa – REDIU publishes papers from meetings of decision-makers to the MBIE document library.
+Kānoa – RDU publishes papers from meetings of decision-makers to the MBIE document library.